-The 36 Best Spanish Slang Words And Phrases to Sound Like a Native
+Spanish Slang: 120+ Spanish Slang Words And Phrases To Sound Like A Native

 Most Spanish speakers use many slang words in their daily conversations.
 The worldwide geographical distribution of Spanish speakers complicates matters even further; even for native speakers, it can be difficult to understand Spanish slang from other Spanish-speaking countries.